 PARKER FORD, PA, April 18, 2021 07:00 ET — The Portuguese Water Dog Foundation is excited to kick off a new research study to investigate the genetics of Addison’s disease — specifically in PWDs!
-The will be conducted by Drs.
+The study will be conducted by Drs.
 Steven Friedenberg and Leigh Anne Clark and their research team at the University of Minnesota College of Veterinary Medicine and Clemson University.

 The project will use a state-of-the-art approach to mapping complex genetic traits.
 Their ultimate goal is to understand the genetic risk factors for Addison’s disease in PWDs and to develop a test that can help breeders decrease the incidence of the disease.
 The Foundation has committed to donating more than $225,000 during the three-year study.